Revision help links for separate Gateway science OCR GCSE 9-1 Physics PAPER 2

 P5.1e Be able to describe differences between transverse and longitudinal waves direction of travel and direction of vibration.

-P5.1f Be able to show how changes, in velocity, frequency and wavelength, in transmission of sound waves from one medium to another, are inter-related.
+P5.1f (HT only) Be able to show how changes, in velocity, frequency and wavelength, in transmission of sound waves from one medium to another, are inter-related.

 P5.1g Be able to describe the effects of reflection, transmission, and absorption of waves at material interface - examples such as ultrasound and sonar Refraction of light through a glass block.
 Investigation of reflection with a plane mirror.